-If a campus elects to use a portion of their allocation for supplemental activities including but not limited to Extended Day, Tutorials, and Curriculum Writing, the following will apply:
+If a campus elects to use a portion of their allocation for supplemental activities including, but not limited to Extended Day, Tutorials, and Curriculum Writing, the following will apply:

-- Each individual being considered for tutorials will be a given a job description that describes the purpose, intent and duties of the tutor (or other position to be funded). - Name(s) of the individual(s) to be recommended will be submitted to the funding program administrator using the Supplemental Duty Recommendation Form for signature of approval.
-Said form will then be sent for signature to the Special Programs Administrator, the campus' Area Assistant Superintendent and then to the Human Resources Department for processing. - Time sheets, signed by the employee and administrator or supervisor, will be turned in on a timely basis each monthly pay period for the duration of said activity. - A certification form will be signed by the individual hired and the Principal/Administrator upon completion of said tutorial stating the duration of the program.
+• Each individual being considered for tutorials/extended day will be a given a job description that describes the purpose, intent and duties of the tutor (or other position to be funded).

+- Name(s) of the individual(s) to be recommended will be submitted to the Special Program administrator using the Supplemental Duty Recommendation Form for signature of approval.
+Said form will then be sent the campus' Assistant Superintendent and then to the Human Resources Department for processing. - Complete payroll reports, signed by the employee and administrator or supervisor, will be turned in on a timely basis each monthly pay period for the duration of said activity. - A Time & Effort form will be signed by the individual hired and the Principal/Administrator upon completion of said tutorial/extended day stating the duration of the program.
 A copy will be kept on file at the campus along with the required documentation (lesson plans, attendance sheets, grades, assessments, evaluation of the extra duty program) and the original will be sent into the Federal Programs Department for documentation.